paolasoria0597/Buddy-Bark-App/README.md

 ### Why I built this app

 I built Buddy Bark to provide dog shelters with a platform where they can easily manage their facilities and pets.
 As a dog lover and owner of a rescued dog, I wanted to create a solution that could help shelters, like the one where I adopted my dog, organize their information efficiently.
-This makes it easier for potential adopters to find their perfect dog while helping shelters promote their animals through a centralized system."
+This makes it easier for potential adopters to find their perfect dog while helping shelters promote their animals through a centralized system.

 ## Getting Started